gridbugs/hackmd-posts/ocaml-lsp-learning.md

 Then I watched `~/.vim/LanguageClient.log` as I tried to navigate to the definition of a symbol that OCaml-LSP didn't know about.
 This error from the log caught my eye:
 ```
-'Locate' query to merlin returned error: not in environment: Toml.Types.Table.Key.to_string
+'Locate' query to merlin returned error: not in environment: ...
 ```
-(`Toml.Types.Table.Key.to_string` was the function whose definition I was trying to jump to.)

-The error message suggest that Merlin was unable to find the definition of that function.
+The error message suggests that Merlin was unable to find the definition of that function.
 It's time to learn about Merin - the OCaml code analyzer used internally by OCaml-LSP.